 "Even today, Tibetans in Tibet live in constant fear and the Chinese authorities remain constantly suspicious of them.
 Today, the religion, culture, language and identity, which successive generations of Tibetans have considered more precious than their lives, are nearing extinction. ...

-"I am disappointed," he says, "that the Chinese authorities have not responded appropriately to our sincere efforts to implement the principle of meaningful national regional autonomy for all Tibetans, as set forth in the constitution of the People's Republic of China."
+"I am disappointed that the Chinese authorities have not responded appropriately to our sincere efforts to implement the principle of meaningful national regional autonomy for all Tibetans, as set forth in the constitution of the People's Republic of China."

 2010 - On 8 August the Dalai Lama tells the US ambassador to India that the US should engage China on climate change in Tibet.